queer-community-allies/queer-community-allies/donate/index.md

 - As we're a locally-focused organization, board members should live and/or work in our area pocket, Utah County or south Salt Lake County.

 Interested?
 Email us! contact(at)queercommunityallies(org).

+## 10 Ways to Be an Ally & a Friend (from GLAAD)

+- Be a listener.
+- Be open-minded.
+- Be willing to talk.
+- Be inclusive.
+- Don't assume that your friends and co-workers are straight.
+Someone close to you could be looking for support in their coming-out process.
+- Anti-LGBT comments and jokes are harmful.
+Vocalize that you find them offensive.
+- Confront your own prejudices and bias, even if it is uncomfortable to do so.
+- Defend your LGBT friends against discrimination.
+- Believe that all people, regardless of gender identity and sexual orientation, should be treated with dignity and respect.

+## A big thank you to local businesses that have supported Queer Community Allies & GSAs!

+- Backyard Bookkeeper (2019)
+- Beans & Brews (2019)
+- Coffee Creations (2019)
+- Cravings Alisha's Cupcakes (2020)
+- Grinders Coffee House (2020)
+- J Dawgs (2020)
+- MOD Pizza Saratoga Springs (2020)
+- Mojo Printing (2020)
+- Revolution Print & Packaging (2020)